akshatd/me599/hw3/akshat_hwk3_p2.md

 ## Problem 2.e

 The contoller was implemented in simulink with a controller using the PID gains derived in part (d).
+The reference had a maximum slew rate set to $\pm10$ rad/s to prevent the derivative term from causing large control inputs, which is realistic since the reference cannot change instantaneously.
+In addition, a saturation block was added to limit the control input to $[9, -9]V$ to prevent the motor from being overdriven.

 ![Simulink model](hw3p2e_sim.png)